 - speeding (over 30 mph limit), 15% rate increase

 - speeding (15-29 mph over limit), 12% increase

 - speeding (1-14 mph over limit), 11% increase

 - improper passing, 14% increase

-Any traffic violation in New Jersey carries a potential fine if you are found to be convicted.
+Any traffic violation in New Jersey carries a potential fine if you are found to be guilty.
 The more serious the offense, the higher the fine.
-For instance, if you are convicted of speeding between 39 mph over the limit, the fine will be much greater than if you are only 5 mph over the limit.
+For instance, if you are convicted of speeding 39 mph over the limit, the fine will be much greater than if you are only 5 mph over the limit.
 Often, one police stop will come with multiple traffic violations.
 If you run a red light, you will receive a fine for not yielding to the light, plus reckless driving.
 If you aren’t wearing your seatbelt when they come to your window, count on another fine.
 The total amount of these fines could be significant by the time the traffic stop is done.